Defining Dentistry: What is a denture?

 I hope you have been enjoying the “Defining Dentistry” series.
 I have been enjoying writing columns and all the great interaction I get to have with all of my readers.

-I am so happy readers have been enjoying the topic of dental medicine and general dentistry.
+I am so happy readers have been enjoying the topic of dental medicine.
 Education is key to understanding this interesting aspect of medicine.

 This month, I want to explore the key aspects of dental dentures.
 I am sure you have seen or heard of dentures before, maybe from TV or you know someone who has them.
 We all have a general idea of what we think dentures could be or could be like.
 One thing is for sure: Dentures have been used in dentistry for centuries and now with new technology, dentures can be better than ever.
 There is a lot more to dentures than you think.
 You can use Schoettger Orthodontics and the advice of experts to know more on what needs to be done.